sweggersen/NonTouchRecyclerView/README.md

 ------------- | -------------|----------
-nt_selectorPosition  | enum | Place the selector over or under the cell nt_strokePosition  | enum | Stroke can be placed inside, center or ourside of the edge of the cell nt_filled | boolean | Indicate if the selector should have a fill color nt_fillAlpha | float | Opacity of the fill color nt_fillColor | color | Fill color
+nt_selectorPosition  | enum | Place the selector over or under the cell nt_strokePosition  | enum | Stroke can be placed inside, center or ourside of the edge of the cell nt_animateSelectorChanges | boolean | Cell will animate into position on each keyDown if enabled nt_filled | boolean | Indicate if the selector should have a fill color nt_fillAlpha | float | Opacity of the fill color nt_fillColor | color | Fill color